LtqxWYEG/ShitStuckToYourMouse/README.md

 Usage:
-- Run ShitStuckToYourMouse.exe for a heavily configurable, nice sparkle effect with velocity and gravity and more. (not optimized)
+- Run PoopStuckToYourMouse.exe for a heavily configurable, nice sparkle effect with velocity and gravity and more. (not optimized)
 - ^--- "Do it!" - Palpatine
 - Other possibilities:
    - Display color under mouse cursor